 Program Description

-The Mental Health Diversion Program (MHDP) is a pilot program funded by the State of Colorado Judicial Department.
-This diversion program is offered in partnership between the Boulder County Jail, Boulder County Community Justice Services, and the Boulder County District Attorney.
-A Behavioral Health Navigator from the Boulder County Community Justice Services office will be managing the care coordination and navigation of each client participating in the MHDP.
-The purpose of this program is to identify and divert individuals who have mental health concerns and who are charged with low-level criminal offenses from the criminal justice system into appropriate Mental Health and Social Services services/ resources.
-By connecting these individuals with the appropriate resources and services, we hope to prevent further contacts with the Justice system.
+The DORS program was the first mental health diversion program in the state of Colorado and is operated in partnership with the Boulder County Jail, Boulder County Community Justice Services, and the Boulder County District Attorney’s Office.
+The purpose of the DORS program is to identify and divert individuals who are struggling with acute behavioral health challenges and who are charged with lower-level criminal offenses out of the criminal justice system and into appropriate behavioral health and social services.
+DORS participants typically receive at least 6 months of intensive case management from a Behavioral Health Navigator and are connected with individualized, community-based interventions to increase stabilization.
+By connecting these individuals with the appropriate resources and services, we hope to prevent future contacts with the justice system.

 Eligibility/ Client Profile

-Eligible individuals include adults who come into contact with law enforcement, who are assessed as being low risk for criminal risk, and high need for stabilizing services in the community.
-These individuals are assessed as having low-level, eligible charges that include: Non VRA Petty Offense cases, Non VRA Misdemeanor cases, Theft, Trespass, Misdemeanor Drug charges, Criminal Mischief, and Disorderly conduct
+Eligible individuals include adults who come into contact with law enforcement, who are assessed as being lower risk, and who have high needs for stabilizing services in the community.
+Example charges may include Theft, Trespass, Criminal Mischief, Disorderly Conduct, and Misdemeanor Drug charges.

 How it works